geniee-ai/geniee-cli/README.md

 # Geniee

-Geniee is a CLI based tool which allows you to use ChatGPT directly from terminal.
+Geniee is a CLI-based tool that allows you to use ChatGPT directly from the terminal.

 # Installation